 It is estimated that more than 75 percent of health care costs are due to chronic conditions such as heart disease, cancer, stroke, diabetes, and arthritis.
 Much of the chronic disease is caused by four preventable health risk behaviors-lack of exercise, poor nutrition, smoking, and heavy alcohol consumption.
 When compared to the U.S. as well as states that are widely considered to be Kentucky's competitors for economic development prospects, Kentuckians are more likely to smoke, be obese, and not engage in regular physical activity.
 However, higher levels of education are generally associated with healthier behaviors and lower rates of chronic diseases.
 We analyzed data from the Behavioral Risk Factor Surveillance System (BRFSS) to explore these relationships.
 These data represent a comprehensive sample of Kentuckians and provide information on whether a person is at risk for chronic disease, evidenced by the four health risk behaviors.
-Our models control for other factors, such as race, gender, age, and income, and estimate differences in chronic disease risk by education levels.
-For Kentucky, the competitor states, and the U.S. overall, the chronic disease risk goes down as education levels go up.
-In Kentucky, for example, the estimated chronic disease risk goes from 70 percent to 56 percent as educational attainment increases from a high school diploma to a college degree.
+Our models control for other factors, such as race, gender, age, and income, and estimate differences in chronic disease risk behaviors by education levels.
+For Kentucky, the competitor states, and the U.S. overall, the chronic disease risk behaviors decrease as education levels go up.
+In Kentucky, for example, the estimated chronic disease risk behaviors go from 71 percent to 51 percent as educational attainment increases from a high school diploma to a college degree.

-Estimated Chronic Disease Risk by Education Level, Kentucky, Competitor States, and the U.S., 2013-2017
+Estimated Chronic Disease Risk Behaviors by Education, Kentucky, Competitor States, and the U.S., 2014-2018

-Source: Estimated by the author using CDC Behavioral Risk Factor Surveillance System data, data pooled for 5 years, 2013 to 2017
+Source: Estimated by the author using CDC Behavioral Risk Factor Surveillance System data, data pooled for 5 years, 2014 to 2018